 When I first visited Chiang Mai in 2014, every tour agency in town was advertising elephant riding tours and elephant circus shows.
 And I’m embarrassed to admit that I partook in the past time.
-But in the last 5 years, the city has seen a drastic change in mentality toward elephant cruelty and most of the tours now advertise “no ride, no hook”.
+But in the last 5 years, the city has seen a drastic change in mentality toward elephant cruelty.
+Now, most of the tours now advertise “no ride, no hook”.

 The hook refers to the method that was once used to train elephants.
 They would get a sharp poke to get them to obey.
-And elephants rides were generally done with elaborate saddles that included a bench seat to fit two people across.
-It was undoubtedly heavy and unnatural for the elephants and unfortunately many received other types of abuse while in captivity.
+And elephant rides were generally done with elaborate saddles that included a bench seat to fit two people across.
+It was undoubtedly heavy and unnatural for the elephants and unfortunately, many received other types of abuse while in captivity.

 But in the years since, these riding camps have been replaced by elephant sanctuaries in Chiang Mai.
 These elephants have been rescued from circus shows or other operations where they were mistreated and appear to have much better lives.
 You cannot ride these elephants, but you can feed them, interact with them, and bathe them during your excursion.

 Our most recent elephant sanctuary excursion was with Maerim Elephant Sanctuary.
 Read all about our experience below!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 A Visit to Maerim Elephant Sanctuary in Chiang Mai, Thailand